Grigory Chukhray: Career

 He was married to Iraida Chukhray (née Penkova), a teacher of Russian language and literature.
-They had two children: Pavel Chukhray (born 1946), a Russian director, and Elena Chukhray (born 1961), an expert in film studies.
+They had two children: Pavel Chukhray (born 1946) who went on to a prominent career as a screenwriter and film director, and Elena Chukhray (born 1961) who became an expert in film studies.

 Grigory Chukhray died of heart failure in Moscow in 2001 at the age of eighty.
-He was buried at the Vagankovo Cemetery, Moscow.
+He was buried at the Vagankovo Cemetery in Moscow.